fpouyez/AdrUtilities/README.md

 Default : *defaultTemplateFrench*.

+**If you select an unknown template name, a warning message will be displayed and the default French template will be used as a fallback.**

 **MADR templates** follow the [MADR 4.0.0 specification](https://adr.github.io/madr/), with YAML metadata and a standardized structure.
 The French version is a faithful translation of the English MADR template, allowing you to document your architectural decisions in your preferred language while remaining compatible with industry standards.

 ## 🚀 Performance Optimizations